elf4j/elf4j-provider/README.md

 The elf4j-engine has two buffers.

 1. A front buffer that, on the one end, takes in log events from the main application and, on the other end, hands off the log events to a single log processing thread.
-The single thread ensures chronological order across all log events, although, the processing of each single log event can be multithreaded.
-In case of multiple writers, the single thread can fan-out to multiple writer threads to process the same log event in parallel; however, the concurrent writer threads need to coordinate and await all threads to finish processing the same log event before converging back to the single thread and move on to the next log event.
+The single-threaded event intake ensures chronological order for the events to arrive at the shared/same destination (e.g. the system Console or, if redirected, a log file).
+Even when multithreading/fan-out is involved later, the chronological order is kept for those events issued by the same caller application thread.
 2. A back buffer that, on the one end, takes in the data bytes from the log processing thread and, on the other end, flushes to the target out stream in batches (i.e. providing the batch effect).